martinboykov/SnapIT/README.md

 ## **Architecture and Technologies**
 <!-- <img src="./assets/images/architecture/Architecture_v1.png?raw=true" alt="Application Architecture" title="Application Architecture" width=880/> -->

 The Front-End is build with Angular.
-For the backhend is used Firebase with the following services: Realtime Database, Auth, Storage.
+For the Back-End is used Firebase with the following services: Real-time Database, Auth, Storage.
 The application is deployed on Firebase Hosting.

 <a href="#angular"></a>